emer/axon/PCoreBG.md

 Files: pcore_{[net.go](axon/pcore_net.go), [layers.go](axon/pcore_layers.go), [prjns.go](axon/pcore_prjns.go)}

-There are two recently-identified revisions to the standard circuitry diagram that drive this model [(Suryanarayana et al, 2019; others)](#references):
+There are two recently identified revisions to the standard circuitry diagram that drive this model [(Suryanarayana et al, 2019; others)](#references):

 * A distinction between outer (GPeOut) and inner (GPeIn) layers of the GPe, with both D1-dominant (Go) and D2-dominant (NoGo / No) projections into the GPe (the classical "direct" vs. "indirect" terminology thus not being quite as applicable).